Mohxmed/CLI-Bank-System-cpp/README.md

 3. Compile and run the `main.cpp` file to start the CLI Bank System.
 4. Interact with the system through the command-line interface.

-Login Details in FileStorage/Users.txt Are Encrypted
+Login Details in FileStorage/Users.txt Are Encrypted<br>
 Username: "Mhmd", Password: "1234"